VasigaranAndAngel/pyeaze/README.md

 # **pyeaze**

 **pyeaze** is a Python package for animating values with easing functions.
-It supports float, int, and hex color values (specified as strings), and can animate multiple values at the same time.
+It supports float, int, and hex color(specified as strings) values, and can animate multiple values at the same time.

 # Installation